LukasKristensen/discord-hall-of-fame-bot/README.md

 ### Future
 - [ ] Gamebot: The user gets a hall-of-fame post and should guess if another post has more or less reactions
-- [ ] Top 5 reacted posts
-- [ ] Top 3 most used emojis
-- [ ] Top 3 most used channel
 - [ ] Refactor code to use the discord "interactions" library (enables the slash commands feature)
-- [ ] Command for disabling/enabling user posts in hall-of-fame
 - [ ] Make youtube videos available for preview in the hall-of-fame messages e.g. by posting the link separately (domains: https://youtu.be and https://www.youtube.com)
-- [ ] Remove author's self-reaction to message on reaction count
+- [ ] Sending a file-embed and a message-embed in the same message (makes it easier for referencing)

 ### If bot should be invited to other servers
 - [ ] Create a command for updating variable names (restricted to user permissions)
 - [ ] Make a folder for each server with private value preferences
 - [ ] Create and specify database configs for specific server
+- [ ] Command for disabling/enabling user posts in hall-of-fame